 As countless slumber parties and divorced parents will tell you, pizza is a great takeout food.
-This means it’s pretty much pandemic proof, so it’s no surprise that a bunch of new pizza options have been popping up all over the city - from takeout windows to virtual restaurants to weekly pop-ups.
-Here are seven of our favorites we’ve had recently, and make sure to check back for updates.
+This means it’s pretty much pandemic proof, so it’s no surprise that a bunch of new pizza options have appeared all over the city - from takeout windows to virtual restaurants to weekly pop-ups.
+Here are 10 of our favorites we’ve had recently, and make sure to check back for updates.

 Milly's Pizza In The Pan

 Milly’s is a brand new carryout-only pizza place that takes its inspiration from Burt’s Pizza (FYI, Pequod’s was started by Burt).
 This means Milly’s has the same kind of pan-style deep dish with a caramelized crust that we all know, love, and make all our visiting friends and families eat.
 What makes Milly’s different is that this pie has dollops of mozzarella, making it a bit cheesier than its predecessors.
 There are only a few pies available from Milly’s every day, so order ahead of time.